pizthewiz/PonyExpress/README.md

 ## How To Build
 - clone the repository and submodules `git clone --recursive git://github.com/pizthewiz/PonyExpress.git`
-- open the project in Xcode, select the PonyExpress Mac or PonyExpress iOS scheme and build.
+- open the project in Xcode, select the appropriate PonyExpress scheme and build; example applications are avaialble in the `Examples` directory.

 #### Soft Requirements
 NSArray, NSDictionary and NSNumber [literals](http://clang.llvm.org/docs/ObjectiveCLiterals.html), object subscripting and [instancetype](http://clang.llvm.org/docs/LanguageExtensions.html#objc_instancetype) are used throughout the Pony Express, and is available in Apple LLVM Compiler 4.0+, shipped as part of Xcode 4.4 or later.